 Alternatives for Youth

-iTHRIVE is a program of Alternatives for Youth (AFY), a 30-year-old 501(c)3 non-profit based in Longmont, Colorado.
+iTHRIVE is a program of Alternatives for Youth (AFY), a 30-year-old 501(c)3 non-profit headquartered in Northglenn, Colorado.
 Our mission is to promote success of youth by instilling values that lead to positive choices and positive community impact and by encouraging social, cultural, and self development.
 With a history of providing supporting education programs, iTHRIVE grew out of a resounding need in the community and educational settings for a program to help teens struggling with substance abuse.
 As with all of our work, through iTHRIVE we are dedicated to helping youth succeed.
 Our administrative staff provides support to iTHRIVE.

 Our goal is to provide iTHRIVE at a price that is affordable for any teen and family in need.
 Many foundations and donors provide support to make this possible.
 We are grateful for all of their support!
 If you would like to join our supporters in donating to iTHRIVE, information about how to give is available by clicking here.

 History of iTHRIVE